 Want some inspiration for amazing visual content?
-Check out the Instagram account from our friends at Ten Tree.
-What I can promise you is that they’ve never once posted an image for the sake of posting it.
+Check out the Instagram account from Ten Tree.
+They’ve never once posted an image for the sake of posting it.
 Rather, they put quality number one.
-Their numbers show it in social shares, trees planted and in the business bottom line.
+Their numbers show it in social shares, trees planted, and in the business bottom line.

 Your Bottom Line

 So, the bottom line for you and your brand is that while our friends might be posting gross photos of their lunch or grainy low light images of their cat—your brand deserves better.
 Every photo, every video and story you tell should have the ability to go to work for you 24/7 and enhance your digital presence.